 A Pale, Gentle Horse, Like in My Childhood Daydream

 Making the Most of My Dreams

-In a way, she is who I want to be (minus the name - I'll keep mine, thank you).
+In a way, Dorothy is who I want to be (minus the name--I'll keep mine, thank you).
 She is active, industrious, and wise.
 She is sweet-tempered, treats her critters and acquaintances alike kindly, and knows what she wants out of life.

-Of course, I do not envy her - I have a husband, and she doesn't.
+Of course, I do not envy her, as I enjoy my life, and enjoy my husband.

-My husband I started out our first days in the tiny town he had called home for ten years.
+My husband I started out our first days together in the tiny town he had called home for 10 years.
 That was nearly eight years ago.
 He wants a German Shepherd Dog breeding kennel.
-I want horses and goats (and sheep).
+I want horses and goats, and sheep.
 None of these things are possible in our present situation.

-Then, through an improbable chain of circumstances, we found out last summer that my dream property was potentially for sale.
-On it was a 1928 house, still set up to 1928 standards.
-There was an excellent windbreak (necessary in this windy country of Colorado), and several acres of fair pasture.
-There was only one catch...well, two.
-One - the owner lived in New Mexico, and had had many offers superior to ours over the last 15 years.
+Then, through an improbable chain of circumstances, we found out last summer that my dream property was for sale.
+On it was a 1928 Craftsman style farmhouse, still set up to 1928 standards.
+There was an excellent windbreak (necessary in this windy country of northeastern Colorado), and several acres of fair pasture.
+There was only one catch . . . well, two.
+One--the owner lived in California, and had had many offers superior to ours over the last 15 years.
 He had taken none of them.
-Two - we discovered the well didn't work.
-Even after having parts replaced, and being pulled six times, it didn't work.
+Two--we discovered the well didn't work.
+Even after having parts replaced, and being pulled six times, it still doesn't work properly.

 But I'm not giving up.
 Neither is my dear husband.
 Can you see why?